-This post contains details about the most popular things to do with your family in Chicago, including free things to do, nighttime activities and popular attractions, updated for 2019.
+This post contains details about the most popular things to do with your family in Chicago, including free things to do, nighttime activities and popular attractions.

-The following section will cover the best ideas for things to do with your kids in Chicago, covering whether an activity is free or available at night.
+The following section will cover the best ideas for things to do with your kids in the Windy City, covering whether an activity is free or available at night.

 All of our pay-what-you-wish walking tours are designed with families in mind and thus welcome kids of all ages.

 Bike Tours are also a popular family option as a way to visit the many parks and riverfront trails.

 There are a number of bike paths and lanes in the city which makes getting around on 2 wheels, even with younger guests a great option.

 A great bike tour for kids is the Tike Hike, a 2.5-hour highlight tour meant for kids!